 - Heater Point (50°17'N, 127°52'W) has Morris Rocks and Steele Reefs extending 1.8 miles NW from it.
 Martin Rock, 0.4 mile NNE from the north extremity of Steele Reefs, dries 3 feet (0.9 m).
-Drying and above-water rocks extend NE from Martin Rock to Half Moon Islets. - Port hand buoy M17 is SW of Martin Rock and starboard hand buoy M18 is off the north extremity of Steele Reefs. - Caution.
+Drying and above-water rocks extend NE from Martin Rock to Half Moon Islets. - 25 Port hand buoy M17 is SW of Martin Rock and starboard hand buoy M18 is off the north extremity of Steele Reefs. - 26 Caution.
 Buoys M17 and M18 are in an exposed location and are particularly liable to be dragged off position during severe weather. - Klaskino Inlet, entered north of Heater Point between the buoys, offers two sheltered anchorages.
 Its shores are steep and mountainous.
 A logging road follows the north shore from Red Stripe Mountain to its head.

-- Klaskino Anchorage $(50^{\circ}18'N, 127^{\circ}49'W)$ is well-sheltered with depths of 15 m to 18 m.
+- 28 Klaskino Anchorage (50°18'N, 127°49'W) is well-sheltered with depths of 15 m to 18 m.
 Its entrance is slightly less than 0.1 mile wide between islets and rocks off the south extremity of Anchorage Island and the drying flat extending from the south shore of the inlet.
 A rock 1 m high and several drying rocks lie 0.3 mile west of the entrance and slightly more than 0.1 mile off the south shore. - Scouler Entrance (50°18'N, 127°50'W), north of Anchorage Island, leads NE to the inner part of Klaskino Inlet.
 Islets and shoals extend 0.15 mile south from Mocino Point.
-Drying reefs extend NW from the NW side of Anchorage Island, their west extremity is marked by starboard hand buoy M22. - Scouler Pass leads through the chain of islands 30 and reefs obstructing Klaskino Inlet NE of Anchorage Island.
+Drying reefs extend NW from the NW side of Anchorage Island, their west extremity is marked by starboard hand buoy M22. - Scouler Pass leads through the chain of islands and reefs obstructing Klaskino Inlet NE of Anchorage Island.
 The north passage is about 76 m wide with a least depth of 10.7 m.
 The south passage is about 122 m wide with a least depth of 2.5 m. - Scouler Pass North daybeacon, on a drying reef on the south side of the north passage, has a starboard hand daymark.

-Port hand buoy M23 is on the north side of the north passage.

-Anchorage is obtainable east of the chain of islands in Scouler Passage SW of Langsdorff Point, in about 37 m, mud.
+Port hand buoy M23 is on the north side of the north by its sharp rocky summit.
+Mount Bury lies 1.7 miles SSE passage. of Cliffe Point.
+Anchorage is obtainable east of the chain of islands in Scouler Passage SW of Langsdorff Point, n about 37 m, mud.
 It is reported that small craft may anchor east of the small island near the head of the inlet.
+Tidal predictions in Quatsino Sound are given for Winter Harbour.
+Tidal differences referenced on Winter Harbour are given for Bergh Cove.
+These predictions and differences are in Canadian Tide and Current Tables, Volume 6 .
+Chart 3680 46 Tidal streams in the approach to Quatsino

-Newton Entrance (50°19'N, 127°55'W), between the shoals extending SE from Scarf Reef and those SW of Rugged Islands, is the approach channel to Klaskino Inlet.
+35 Newton Entrance (50°19'N, 127°55'W), between the shoals extending SE from Scarf Reef and those SW of Rugged Islands, is the approach channel to Klaskino Inlet.